We’ve touched on CRM software for enterprises and tourism before, but now let’s explore its role in healthcare.

 Doctors and staff

-A custom medical CRM system, as well as a doctor appointment system, can also take care of doctors’ schedules, for example, by finding the most suitable appointment slots, sending notifications, building routes for house calls, rescheduling appointments, and more.
+A custom medical CRM system can also take care of doctors’ schedules, for example, by finding the most suitable appointment slots, sending notifications, building routes for house calls, rescheduling appointments, and more.

 Business